 Permanent Solderless Summary

-- Breadboard based Projects can be rugged and durable using wire-wrapped Headers to replace Push-wires!
+- Breadboard based Projects can be rugged and durable using wire-wrapped Headers to replace jumper-wires!

 - Custom Cables account for removable wiring between MCU, Modules and Breadboard.